 It is not always necessary to be a part of a larger Sephirotic empire or meta-empire.
-Many non-aligned and only nominally aligned polities exist, in the borders between the larger hyperpowers.
+Many smaller polities exist, in the borders between the larger hyperpowers.
 These small states guarantee the same sentient rights and adhere to the same standards of civilization as their larger brethren.

 The number and diversity of such polities in the galaxy is as great as the number and diversity of clades, cultures, and memetic-complexes.
 There are estimated to be almost a trillion polities incorporated in the Civilized Galaxy, only a tiny proportion of which are heavily memed, angelnetted, and governed aicracies in which the Archailects have established their hold securely and with no fear of defection or subversion.
 A much larger number consists of the many nominally aligned or neutral worlds, habitats, and polities, with populations ranging from the thousands to (in a few cases) the billions.
 Far larger again, and making up the vast majority of sovereign states, is the huge number of Sovereignties of Ones and of micropolities with only a few dozen or a few hundred citizens.
 Especially in the case of trader empires — like the FAS and the Orion Federation — there are, in addition to the large and powerful core of central federated worlds and superpolities, millions of relativistic ship-states, each trader vessel being a sovereign nation unto itself.
 Individually these traders have very little power.
 Collectively they are a force to be reckoned with.
 Almost all empires also have to contend with — in the less regulated and developed regions — the phenomenon of individual, family, and clan homesteaders declaring their own little piece of rock or ice a sovereign nation.
 Finally there are the Free Zones, polities that specifically swear allegiance to no Archailect or, in the case of the NoCoZo, to an archailect so abstract that some doubt whether it even exists at all!